pjiocnic/study-guide-repo/my-drafts/[EKS] EKS architecture.md

 - This attribute is associated with an individual Elastic Network Interface (ENI).
 - When you launch an EC2 instance within a subnet, if **AssociatePublicIpAddress** is set to **true** for the **specific ENI attached to that instance**, AWS will automatically assign a public IP address from the subnet's range to that ENI.
 - **Why useful?** This setting is useful when you need specific instances to have direct access to the internet without the need for a NAT gateway or a NAT instance.
+- [FAQ] Using `AssociatePublicIpAddress` flag you can set a public IP for an EC2 even though its launched in private subnet (mentioned in - https://aws.amazon.com/blogs/containers/upcoming-changes-to-ip-assignment-for-eks-managed-node-groups/).
+It overrides the settings in the private subnet.

 **2. MapPublicIpOnLaunch**: